 May transfer in the total hours taken as part of a completed Graduate Certificate to the graduate major with Major approval.

 Must not have been used for a completed degree.
 For students with coursework from a completed degree, the specific course requirements in common across both majors may be waived with the substitution of other approved coursework at the discretion of the major.

+May or May not??? be transferred to a Graduate Certificate from a completed degree

 Must not be older than ten years at the time of graduation or course currency is required.